 - Trusted referees report

-Checks normally take up to 10 business days turnaround on average.
-However, it can take longer in some circumstances depending on the nature of the check or if the application has been flagged for further review if it has been matched against somebody on the database with a similar name, gender and/or date of birth.
+70% of checks return within 1 hour of ordering, however, can take up to 15 business days turnaround.
+It can take longer in some circumstances depending on the nature of the check or if the application has been flagged for further review if it has been matched against somebody on the database with a similar name, gender and/or date of birth.
 When this occurs, there is a review process that is undertaken where each of Australia’s police agencies are consulted to resolve the match.
 Your Application can only be processed once you have submitted all of your valid documents (signed Informed Consent Form and four identity documents).

 You must be over 16 years of age to order a National Police Check.
 However, anyone under the age of 18 years must have the consent of a parent, guardian or legal representative.